-As we head toward senior citizen age, sometimes our short term memory doesn’t cooperate favorably.
+As we get older, sometimes our short term memory doesn’t cooperate favorably.

 “When a person experiences short-term memory loss, he or she can remember incidents from 20 years ago but is fuzzy on the details of things that happened 20 minutes prior” according to Live Science.